Cox Cable TV for Seniors

 How much does Cox cable TV cost?

 The cost of Cox cable TV depends on the package you select.
-Cox’s Contour TV Starter package begins at $53 per month.
-Their Contour TV Preferred package starts at $98 per month and can be boosted with additional channels and features, which will add to the monthly cost.
+Cox’s Contour TV Starter package begins at $61 monthly.
+The Contour TV Preferred package starts at $115 monthly and can be boosted with additional channels and features, adding to the monthly cost.

 -